yehdori/moimoimoi/til/251111 - Postgres Indexing Tips.en.md

 # 🧠 Today I Learned — PostgreSQL Performance Tuning & Index Internals

 While dealing with data loading delays and timeouts during execution of large queries,
-I整理ed how PostgreSQL actually executes queries, why they become slow,
+I learned how PostgreSQL actually executes queries, why they become slow,
 and what role indexes play in all of this.

 ---